GCMoses/gorilla/README.md

 Install the required dependencies by running the following command:

 pip install -r requirements.txt

 Save the provided code in a file called app.py in the project directory.
-Make sure you have the transparent gorilla image (gorilla.png) in the same directory as app.py.
-Open the app.py file and replace the openai.api_key line with your actual OpenAI API key.
-If you don't have an API key, you can sign up for one on the OpenAI website.

 Save the app.py file.

-In your command prompt or terminal, run the following command to start the Streamlit app: streamlit run app.py
+In your command prompt or terminal, run the following command to start the Streamlit app:

+streamlit run app.py

 The Streamlit app will start running, and you can access it in your web browser at http://localhost:8501.

 You can enter your prompt in the text area provided and select a model option from the dropdown list.

 Click the "King Kong Huntin" button to generate a response based on your prompt using Gorilla LLM.

 The generated response will be displayed in the app.
 If the response includes generated code, it will be shown in a separate section.

-To run the generated code, click the "King Kong Huntin" button again.
-The generated code will be executed, and the output will be displayed in the app.
+To run the generated code, copy the code and paste it into a .py file  The generated code will be executed, when you run streamlit run newwly-generated.py to see the results of Goorilla LLM
 </div>